-(7) Shareholdings include (a) 142,718 shares of restricted common stock that are subject to a right of repurchase by us in the event Mr. Rakin's service terminates prior to vesting of these shares, of which 15,274 shares are or will be vested within 60 days of March 31, 2014, (b) 120,000 shares of common stock issuable upon conversion of preferred stock owned directly by Mr. Rakin, (c) 80,000 shares of common stock issuable upon conversion of preferred stock owned by the Kevin L. Rakin Irrevocable Trust, of which Mr. Rakin disclaims beneficial ownership and (d) a warrant to purchase 2,624 shares of common stock.

-(8) Mr. Creenleaf resigned his employment on February 28, 2014, As of February 28, 2014, Mr. Greenleaf was not vested in any of the options previously granted and such options lapsed per his separation agreement. - (10) Shareholdings include 114,588 shares of common stock issuable upon the exercise of options exercisable within 60 days of March 31, 2014 and 229,224 shares of common stock issuable upon the exercise of warrants exercisable within 60 days of March 31, 2014. - exercisable within to days of March 31, 2014.

-(11) The following stockholders will deliver the indicated numbers of shares of common stock to Purpose immediately prior to the effectiveness of this offering, pursuant to obligations under the Purpose Agreement to deliver to Purpose shares of common stock with a value, based upon the initial public offering price of this offering, equal to 7.8125% of the net proceeds of this offering (Consideration).
+Mr. Baltzell is affiliated with Split Rock Partners II, LP.
+Mr. Baltzell disclaims beneficial ownership of the shares held by the entities affiliated with Split Rock Partners II, LP. referenced in footnote 3 above, - except to the extent of his pecuniary interest therein. - Mr. Lewis has a beneficial interest in certain trusts that own an economic interest in ProChon Holdings BV referenced in footnote 1 above.
+Mr. Lewis disclaims beneficial ownership of such economic - Shareholdings include (a) 142,718 shares of restricted common stock that are subject to a right of repurchase by us in the event Mr. Rakin's service terminates prior to vesting of these shares, of which 35,678 shares are or will be vested within 60 days of July 10, 2014, (b) 150,000 shares of common stock issuable upon conversion of preferred stock owned directly by Mr. Rakin, (c) 100,000 shares of common stock issuable upon conversion of preferred stock owned by the Kevin L. Rakin Irrevocable Trust, of which Mr. Rakin disclaims beneficial ownership and (d) a warrant to purchase 2,624 shares of common - Mr. Greenleaf resigned his employment on February 28, 2014.
+As of February 28, 2014, Mr. Greenleaf was not vested in any of the options previously granted and such options lapsed per his separation agreement. - (10) Mr. O'Donnell resigned his employment on March 5, 2013.
+Shareholdings include 354,395 shares of common stock issuable upon the exercise of options exercisable with 60 days of July 10, 2014. - (11) Shareholdings include 207,443 shares of common stock issuable upon the exercise of options exercisable within 60 days of July 10, 2014 and 229,224 shares of common stock issuable upon the exercise of warrants exercisable within 60 days of July 10, 2014. - (12) The following stockholders will deliver the indicated numbers of shares of common stock to Purpose immediately after the effectiveness of this offering, pursuant to obligations under the Purpose Agreement to deliver to Purpose shares of common stock with a value, based upon the initial public offering price of this offering, equal to 7.8125% of the net proceeds of this offering (Consideration).
+The stockholders named below beneficially own greater than five percent of our outstanding common stock (on an as-converted basis) or are otherwise our affiliates.
+Ten other stockholders or warrant holders who are not specifically named below each beneficially own less than five percent of our outstanding common stock (on an as-converted basis) and are not otherwise our affiliates.

 Percentage of Consideration Allocated under Purpose Number of Shares of Common Stock

 Name of Beneficial Owner Agreement Transferred

-ProChon Holdings BV 30.94%
+ProChon Holdings BV 30.94% ·

 Sofinnova Venture Partners VIII, L.P.
 15.86%

 Split Rock Partners II, LP 10.58%

 Altima Restructure Fund Limited 8.14%

 Entities Affiliated with Boston Millennia Partners 9.05%

 Kevin Rakin and Affiliates 0.27%

-Other Holders Not Listed Above 25.16%
+Ten Non-Affiliate Stockholders Each Holding Less Than Five Percent of Our Outstanding Common Stock Not Listed Above (in the aggregate) 25.16%